toefel18/kluster/README.md

 ONE topic: M >= 1 partitions, all nodes in the same consumer group.

 Client writes its request to both topics.
-Each node reads it from ALL topic (because each has its own consumer group), and 1 reads it from the ONE topic (because they share a consumer group).
+Each node reads it from ALL topic (because each has its own consumer group), and only 1 reads it from the ONE topic (because they share a consumer group).

 Each node handles the request like this:
 ```